q-centrix/rugular/README.md

 * application.js (a minified version of the coffee files in the src folder)
 * vendor.js (a minified version of bower_component and vendor files)

 ## Roadmap

+Features coming soon:

+* Abstracting bower components from a folder and its subfolders
+* Fingerprinting dist asset files for caching
+* Nginx based docker container for deploying apps

 As soon as it reaches a stable release: